bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 As another example, partitions sdX5 (Config) and sdX7 (Update) are normally 1GiB in size.
-These partitions never use more than about 350MiB so it would be safe to reduce these partititons from 1GiB each to, say, 0.5GiB.
+These partitions never use more than about 350MiB so it would be safe to reduce these partitions from 1GiB each to, say, 0.5GiB.

 Naturally, the order of the partitions and their file system type (ext2/ext4/swap) must not be modified.